CoookieYou/Markov-Switching-Crypto-Portfolio/README.md

 # Markov-Regime-Switching-Portfolio
-Crypto currencies Trading Strategy based on Markov Switching GARCH Data is from https://www.cryptodatadownload.com/data/gemini/
+Crypto currencies Trading Strategy based on Markov Switching GARCH

+Data is from https://www.cryptodatadownload.com/data/gemini/

 - Trade on groups of crypto currencies
--Use technical indicators in Random Forest to predict price movements
+- Use technical indicators in Random Forest to predict price movements
 - Dynamic Allocation based on downside risk predictions

 ### Specification for the strategy